 - With 1.5% of the European population, Catalonia publishes over 3% of all European papers and receives 2.4% of EU’s competitive funding and 3.4% or the European Research Council’s grants.
 This means an output 50 to 100% higher than the expected according to the population share.

-- Catalonia ranks fourth position in ERA and second in EU countries in ERC grants per population, with levels similar to Northern European countries and Israel.
+- Catalonia ranks fourth position in ERA and second in EU countries in ERC grants per population.

 - CERCA centres obtain more than 50% of ERC grants in Catalonia and 30% of FP7 funding.